-I am an archaeologist who specializes in the application of archaeological science to the study of socio-political complexity and the historical ecology of wetland and coastal environments in the American Southeast.
+I am an archaeologist who specializes in the application of archaeological science to the study of collective social formations and the historical ecology of wetland and coastal environments.
 In this work I strive more and more to connect to issues related to community archaeology and the descendent communities whose ancestral lands that I study.
 I engage globally with scholars who share research interests in archaeological science, as well as island and coastal archaeology.
-Broadly, my research utilizes historical and political ecology frameworks and focuses on the Georgia coast and the central and southwestern Gulf Coast of Florida.
-This research seeks to understand the long-term dynamics among Native American peoples and their environments in the context of ritual, monumentality, and political complexity, and how these trajectories experienced ruptures and continuities at the moment of European contact and colonialism.
-Such research provides important insight into changing patterns of human mobility and resource exploitation, as they relate to sea level change and differences in the biophysical environment, as well as how groups who have long-term relationships with specific ecosystems experience dramatic new social landscapes.
-I employ a number of methods in my research including the analysis of monumental architecture, shell midden archaeology, stable oxygen isotopes, remote sensing, and Geographic Information Systems.
+Broadly, my research utilizes approaches derived from collective action, cooperation, political ecology, and historical ecology.
+Specifically, I seek to understand Native American histories and how these histories experienced ruptures and continuities at the moment of European contact and colonialism.
+I employ a number of methods in my research including the analysis of monumental architecture, radiocarbon analysis, shell midden archaeology, stable oxygen isotopes, remote sensing, and Geographic Information Systems.
 As Director of the Laboratory of Archaeology, I am engaged with NAGPRA (Native American Graves and Repatriation Act, https://www.nps.gov/subjects/nagpra/index.htm) to make sure that ancestors cared for by UGA are treated respectfully and repatriated to the their descendent communities.

 PhD, Anthropology, University of Kentucky, 2006